GIV-UCalgary/GIV-Website/content/authors/mahmudul/_index.md

   url: "http://ucalgary.ca/"

 # Short bio (displayed in user profile at end of posts)
-bio: "Mahmudul is a PhD candidate interested in multiresolution and visualization."
+bio: "Mahmudul is an alumni PhD student interested in multiresolution and visualization."

 #interests:
 #- Artificial Intelligence